 Though, when asked to commit to certain promises, their phobia overpowers and unfolds past fears, and they end up giving up on the person eventually.
 The fear of commitment signs isn’t gender-specific.

 So, what exactly causes commitment issues?
 Well, many events that happen in one’s life can lead to this phobia.
 These include odd family dynamics.
 People whose parents had a failed marriage or a disturbed relationship often end up having anxiety when it comes to commitment, fearing certain events would repeat.

 Childhood abuse or a disturbed childhood can account for such anxiety.
 A person can face commitment phobia due to past experiences as well.

-When certain labels like boyfriend, girlfriend or any other come into the equation, a commitment-phobic looks for an exit strategy
+When certain labels like a boyfriend, girlfriend, or any other come into the equation, a commitment-phobic looks for an exit strategy.

-These people end their relationships on trivial matters.
+These people end their relationships for trivial matters.
 They will not provide you with logical reasoning.
-Their fear for long term relationships steal their ability to run them smoothly, and they stir up minor issues to break the tie.
+Their fear of long-term relationships steals their ability to run them smoothly, and they stir up minor issues to break the tie.

 3. Not reaching the finish line

-Not being able to complete projects and leaving them halfway highlights a person’s ability to not being able to make decisions.
-This trait is seen in people who have commitment phobia.
+Not being able to complete projects and leaving them halfway highlights a person’s ability not to be able to make decisions.
+This trait is seen in people who have commitment issues.